 We need to allocate $800 for the maximum potential impressions.

-There’s so much more we could have factored into these equations: bids, Quality Score, CTRs, etc. We simplified the examples to make it easily understandable, but the amount of variables campaign managers need to consider are overwhelming.
+There’s so much more we could have factored into these equations: bids, Quality Score, CTRs, etc. We simplified the examples to make them easily understandable, but the amount of variables campaign managers need to consider is overwhelming.

-Here at AdScale, we have created a platform to smartly allocated your campaign budgets.
+Here at AdScale, we have created a platform to smartly allocate your campaign budgets.
 Let our AI automatically adjust budgets to strategically boost your results.